 Bistro Coco – fun little bistro tucked in a side street.
 The inside is quirky and charming, and the food… beautifully presented and delicious.
 8 rue de l’Ecurie, Strasbourg – https://www.facebook.com/bistrotcocostrasbourg/?locale2=fr_FR

 Le Botaniste – craving something a bit more fresh but bursting with flavor, after all the Alsacian food?
 Go here 🙂 Gorgeous food, seasonal, using the best ingredients.
 A nice selection of vegetarian dishes too.
 3 rue Thiergarten, Strasbourg – http://lebotanistestrasbourg.fr/

 Cafe Brant – I love this place for the setting.
 It’s outside the city center by the university and is one of those with the white tablecloths blowing in the wind and waiters in suits.
 The food is decent, but I’d recommend going here in the summer and sitting on the terrace for a drink.
 11 Place de l’Universite, Strasbourg – http://www.cafe-brant.fr/

-L’Hedoniste – This restaurant is near and dear to me, near as in seriously right across the street!
+L’Hedoniste – This restaurant is near and dear to me, as in it was seriously right across the street from our apartment!
 Upscale dining without the stuffiness.
 They are a farm to market kind of restaurant using all local produce.
 It is tiny, so definitely book in advance.
 1 rue Shimper, Strasbourg – https://www.lhedoniste-restaurant.fr/

 Milano Torino – known as MiTo’s in Strasbourg.
 A total switch from the above- they make dang good pizza.
 Their cocktails are delicious too.
 8 Place d’Austerlitz, Strasbourg – http://milanotorino.eu/strasbourg/